rob-myers/rob-myers.github.io/articles/objective.md

   ]"
 ></div>

-What's this about **web development**?
+Web development?
 > Importantly, this game will be made using everyday web development techniques.
 > Then we won't use WebGL, physics, walk-cycles etc.

-You mentioned **Game AI**?
+Game AI?
-> The world is awash with beautifully-crafted games which are rather shallow.
+> The world is awash with beautifully-crafted yet _shallow_ games.
-> Failing the former we can strive to overcome the latter i.e. produce richer Game AI than is commonly experienced.
+> Failing the former we can strive to overcome the latter i.e. produce rich Game AI.
 > We'll avoid _clunky behaviour editors_ and _rigid task-based programming patterns_.
 > Instead we'll build Game AI **interactively** using a browser-based terminal.